Computing the inverses, their power sums, and extrema for Euler's totient and other multiplicative functions: Formal Dirichlet series framework

-The formula \eqref{F3X} under appropriate choice of the homomorphism $C$ and its codomain $(X,\otimes,\oplus)$ allows us to efficiently compute certain functions of the pre-images without computing the pre-images themselves.
+Formula \eqref{F3X} under appropriate choice of the weak homomorphism $C$ and its codomain $(X,\oplus,\otimes)$ allows us to efficiently compute certain functions of the inverses without their direct enumeration.
 In the next section we give some particular examples.